AutoVerse-ai/Verse-library/docs/source/troubleshooting.md

 ## Resolving Infinite Loops

-At each timestep, each if statement will be checked. all if conditions marked as true will be evaluated.
+At each timestep, each if statement will be checked.
+All if conditions marked as true will be evaluated.

 Take this decision logic snippet: